Simple gingerbread house

 For the house design

-Heat oven to 200C/fan 180C/gas 6.
+Heat the oven to 200C/180C fan/gas 6.
 Melt the butter, sugar and syrup in a pan.
 Mix the flour, bicarbonate of soda and ground ginger into a large bowl, then stir in the butter mixture to make a stiff dough.
 If it won’t quite come together, add a tiny splash of water.

-Cut out the template (download from ingredients list).
-Put a sheet of baking paper on your work surface and roll about one quarter of the dough to the thickness of two £1 coins.
+Cut out the template (download from the tips below).
+Put a sheet of baking paper on a work surface and roll about one quarter of the dough to the thickness of two £1 coins.
 Cut out one of the sections, then slide the gingerbread, still on its baking paper, onto a baking sheet.
 Repeat with remaining dough, re-rolling the trimmings, until you have two side walls, a front and back wall and two roof panels.
 Any leftover dough can be cut into Christmas trees, if you like.

 Put the egg whites in a large bowl, sift in the icing sugar, then stir to make a thick, smooth icing.
 Spoon into a piping bag with a medium nozzle.
 Pipe generous snakes of icing along the wall edges, one by one, to join the walls together.
 Use a small bowl to support the walls from the inside, then allow to dry, ideally for a few hours.